hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 When you create a cloud using the process defined in [Create a Cloud](/cloudos/install/create-cloud/), a number of OpenStack and HP Cloud OS install modules are automatically configured and deployed for you.
 In most cases, the automated deployment of install modules will suffice.
-**Exception:** the Swift install module must be installed manually following the general steps in this topic; this assumes you have already setup Swift, as explained in [Setup Swift Storage Network](/cloudos/install/setup-swift) and [Create a Cloud](/cloudos/install/create-cloud).
+**Exception:** the Swift install module must be installed manually following the general steps in this topic.

 If you decide instead to apply the install modules yourself, or should you need to customize values in the install modules that were not exposed in the Create Cloud Attributes tab, this advanced topic, along with